 Areas of Expertise: Countering WMD; Deterrence; Nuclear Policy; Cooperative Threat Reduction; Emerging Technologies; WMD Terrorism

 Prior to joining NDU, Dr. Bajema was a Research Associate at the Center on International Cooperation at New York University, where she supported research staff of the High-Level Panel on Threats, Challenges and Change established by the UN Secretary-General.
 She has also served as a Junior Political Officer in the Weapons of Mass Destruction Branch of the Department for Disarmament Affairs at the United Nations.
 Her publications include two co-edited volumes entitled Terrorism and Counterterrorism and Weapons of Mass Destruction and Terrorism, both of which were published by McGraw Hill.
-She holds an M.A. in international policy from the Monterey Institute of International Studies and a PhD in international relations from the Fletcher School of Law and Diplomacy.
-Dr. Bajema is also a fiction author and released her first mystery novel, Bionic Bug, in January 2018.
+She holds an M.A. in international policy from the Monterey Institute of International Studies and a Ph.D. in international relations from the Fletcher School of Law and Diplomacy.
+Dr. Bajema is also a podcast host and fiction author.
+Her website can be found here.

 Justin Anderson and Natasha E. Bajema, "Competitive Symposium: A Model for Interactive Learning and Policy Innovation," National Defense University, March 2017.